hugheaves/SoloGimbalAdapter/README.md

 The retaining clip is designed to be installed in place of the green clip that comes pre-installed on the gimbal.
 Just unscrew the single screw that holds the green clip, install the printed retaining clip in the same place, and use the screw you just removed to secure the clip.

 The weights are intended to balance the camera in the gimbal.
 Depending on the weight of your camera, they may not be needed.
-However, if you do print them, be sure to use 100% infill, otherwise they will not be heavy enough to make much difference.
+However, if you do print them, be sure to use 100% infill, otherwise they will not be heavy enough to work.
+The back weight screws into the the gimbal with three M2x6mm screws.
+There are screw holes in the back of the gimbal that line up with the holes in the weight.

 ### Customization ###